openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 Zero Trust is a security model that requires strict identity authentication and access verification on every connection at all times.
-It sets the tone for a system's security to say, "this system shall never assume the identity or access."
+It sets the tone for a system's security to say, "this system shall never assume the identity or access of any connection."
 Before the Zero Trust security models, IT infrastructures were set up as a series of security perimeters.
 Think of as a castle with walls and moats.
 The castle would have a set number of entry points with guards.
 Once past the guards and inside the castle, any visitors were trusted and had access to the castle.
 In the real world, passing the guards is analogous to authenticating with a machine or, at worst, connect the office network via WiFi or ethernet cable.

-Zero Trust does away with the concept of having a central castle that assumes anyone inside the castle is trusted.
+Zero Trust does away with the concept of having a central castle that assumes anyone inside is trusted.
 It assumes that the castle has already been breached.
-That is to say, in the real world, we expect attackers to already be inside the network and for it to be a hostile environment.
-Any resources inside the network should be treated as publicly available on the internet and must be defended.
+That is to say, we expect attackers to already be inside the network and for it to be a hostile environment.
+Any resources inside the network should be treated as being publicly available on the internet and must be defended.
 To accomplish this defense, a series of Zero Trust pillars are defined:

 - Never Trust, Verify - the virtue of a connection should not grant access
-- Authenticate Before Connect - authentication should happen before resources are connected to or requested
+- Authenticate Before Connect - authentication should happen before resources are connected to
 - Least Privileged Access - access should only grant connectivity to the minimum number of resources

-Those pillars, while short and vague, give rise to a series of challenges.
 Implementing those pillars is not a simple tweak to existing infrastructure.
-The first challenge will be moving to a system that has the technology in place to verify every connections in both directions.
+The first point alone will have much of this series dedicated to it.

 ### Ziti & Zero Trust